-We have a dedicated 20 minute reading slot each day where the children may read independently, with an adult or share their books with their peers.
-The children may choose to read either their reading scheme book, chosen from the Oxford reading tree program, or a 'real'book which has been levelled so we know it is appropriate for the child's reading stage.
+We have a dedicated 20 minute reading slot each day, in the morning as the children arrive, where the children may read independently, with an adult or share their books with their peers.
+The children may choose to read either their reading scheme book, chosen from the Oxford reading tree program, or a 'real'book which has been chosen by the child following their interests.

 It is vital that the children bring in their reading books each day whether they have read at home or not.